sourav-bk/Golang/Topic/DB.md

 - Relationship: A connection between entities.
 E.g: Student enrolls in a Course.

 ## Relational Model

 The relational model represents the database management approach that organizes or stored data into tables , columns and rows.

-- Table: Table represents the Entity
-- aa
-- A
+Relational Model real Implementation is Mysql, SQL server.

+Key Concepts of the Relational Model are --

+- Relation (Table): Relational Model represents Data as a Collection of tables.
+A table is called Relation.
+- Tuple (Row/Record) : Represents single instance or Each Row of data in a table (e.g., one customer Data).
+- Attribute (Column/Field) : Represents a specific characteristic or property of the entity or Column Header.  (e.g., customer name, ID).
+- Domain : The set of allowed values for an attribute.( e.g., Data type, Name )
+- Schema : The logical structure of a relation.

 ## Types of relationship in Rdbms